Motion to Adorn

 Yeah.

-This is why I want you to try it because I think I can change your mind once you give it like a good honest shot.
+This is why I want you to try it, because I think I can change your mind once you give it like a good honest shot.
+I didn't try decorating until I lived with someone who did super decorate.

 And when she took her stuff off the wall, I felt in my being different.

-And there is a, there is like a primal part of the back of your brain that is unlocked when you decorate because it's like probably the same thing that like big cats feel when they like find a good cave.
+And there is a, there is like a primal part of the back of your brain that is unlocked when you decorate because it, it's like probably the same thing that like big cats feel when they like find a good cave.

+You feel safe.
 You feel like this is your cave.

+I like book two.
 I like book two a lot.

 What's book three?

 Okay, book three is, and I, I'm sorry to say this, but the incel factor.
+The incel factor.

 The incel factor.

-It's my favorite Robert Ludlam novel.
+Your favorite Robert Ludlam novel.

 I want you to find success in your love life.

 That's a nicer way of putting that one to what you told me earlier.
+I want the best for you.

 And you're suggesting that his love life might suffer because

 his home is decorated with taped-up posters of fantasy dwarves.
+Yeah, this big beard guy makes me pretty horny.

-I think if I were a girl and I was going to someone's place and I I see
+I think if I were a girl and I was going to someone's place and I see

 a couch with no cushions, no throw blankets,

-things taped on the wall,
+Things taped on the wall.

-the factor of the things that are taped on the wall are Warhammer, which as much as I love Warhammer.
+The factor of the things that are taped on the wall are Warhammer, which as much as I love Warhammer.

 There's a connotation.
+There's a connotation.

 And I don't think that a girl would see that and go, I would like more of this, please.
+Now, Anna, wait a minute, wait a minute.

 Let me be Grom Brindahl's advocate here for a moment.
+Grom Brindahl's advocate, by the way, is Rum Tum Tugger.

 You and I agree that walking through this gallery of depressing pieces of paper stuck to the wall,

 I wouldn't want to hug and kiss Brannon.
+No offense, Brannon.

+You seem cool.
 This wouldn't be for me, right?
+But

-Don't you think that Brandon deserves to be with someone who shares his aesthetic, who might be excited about the art of kicking or whatever?
+don't you think that Brandon deserves to be with someone who shares his aesthetic, who might be excited about the art of kicking or whatever?

-Kicking techniques for competition and self-defense.
+Kicking techniques for competition and self-defense?
+Excuse me.
+Kicking techniques for competition and self-defense?

 I think

+no, because I know what kind of.
+You're saying there's no one out there for Brandon?
 Well, I'm saying the women that Brandon wants are the artsy girls.

-is Anna, is what Anna's saying with you resonating with you at all?
+And the artsy girls definitely care about what's on the wall.
+Well, how does that make you feel?
+I mean, is Anna, is what Anna's saying with you resonating with you at all?

 In a sense, yes.